 This report was prepared on the basis of contributions from several departments of the Group, including Finance, Legal and Audit.
 This report was approved by the Supervisory Board during its meeting in November 2013.

-to the Combined General Meeting of January 8, 2014
+Report of the Executive Board to the Combined General Meeting of January 8, 2014

 Dear Shareholders,